tsgates/arch-wiki-markdown/wiki/Very_Secure_FTP_Daemon.md

     # chown virtual:virtual /srv/ftp

-Configure vsftpd to use the created environment by editing /etc/vsftpd.conf.
-These are the necessary settings to make vsftpd restrict access to virtual users, by user-name and password, and restrict their access to the specified area /srv/ftp:
+A basic /etc/vsftpd.conf with no private folders configured, which will default to the home folder of the virtual user:

+    # pointing to the correct PAM service file
+    pam_service_name=vsftpd
+    write_enable=YES
+    hide_ids=YES
+    listen=YES
+    connect_from_port_20=YES
     anonymous_enable=NO
     local_enable=YES
+    write_enable=YES
+    dirmessage_enable=YES
+    xferlog_enable=YES
     chroot_local_user=YES
     guest_enable=YES
     guest_username=virtual
     virtual_use_local_privs=YES

+Some parameters might not be necessary for your own setup.
+If you want the chroot environment to be writable you will need to add the following to the configuration file:

+    allow_writeable_chroot=YES

+Otherwise vsftpd because of default security settings will complain if it detects that chroot is writable.

+Start the vsftpd daemon:

+    # systemctl start vsftpd

-If the xinetd method is used start the service.
-You should now only be allowed to login by user-name and password according to the made database.
+You should now be able to login from a ftp-client with any of the users and passwords stored in /etc/vsftpd/.passwd.

 Adding private folders for the virtual users